MystenLabs/sui/sdk/wallet-adapter/README.md

 ### Wallet Standard

-Wallets that adhere to the cross-chain [Wallet Standard](https://github.com/wallet-standard/wallet-standard/) are automatically supported using the `WalletStandardAdapterProvider` adapter (published under `@mysten/wallet-adapter-wallet-standard`).
-This adapter detects wallets that are available in the users' browser without the need for additional configured adapters.
+The `WalletStandardAdapterProvider` adapter (published under `@mysten/wallet-adapter-wallet-standard`) automatically supports wallets that adhere to the cross-chain [Wallet Standard](https://github.com/wallet-standard/wallet-standard/).
+This adapter detects the available wallets in users' browsers.
+You do not need to configure additional adapters.

 The following wallets are known to work with the Wallet Standard: